 - In-game assets:

-NFT tokens can represent game assets like weapons, powerups, vehicles, characters, etc. In micro-economies that emerged within the gaming industry, gamers buy, sell and trade game assets with each other.
+Non-fungible tokens can represent game assets like weapons, powerups, vehicles, characters, etc. In micro-economies that emerged within the gaming industry, gamers buy, sell and trade game assets with each other.
 The common commodities include game accounts with a high rating, in-game collectibles, etc. However, these transactions are prone to fraud as scammers falsely claim to be the owner of an account or a collectible and try to sell it to a buyer.
-Here, NFTs is the perfect solution, as it can provide authenticity and validation to the gamers for the assets they are purchasing.
+Here, NFTs is the perfect solution, as they can provide authenticity and validation to the gamers for the assets they are purchasing.
 It also facilitates the open trading of rare game assets.
 NFTs can be even configured to be burnt or locked up using a cool-down timer until they can be used again.

 - Event ticketing: